googleapis/nodejs-firestore/api-report/firestore.api.md

 // build/src/path.d.ts:120:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/path.d.ts:312:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/rate-limiter.d.ts:13:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:353:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:364:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:355:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
+// build/src/reference.d.ts:366:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
-// build/src/reference.d.ts:386:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:397:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:388:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
+// build/src/reference.d.ts:399:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
-// build/src/reference.d.ts:617:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:628:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:961:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// build/src/reference.d.ts:972:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// build/src/reference.d.ts:967:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:978:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:969:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:980:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:977:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:988:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:979:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:990:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:979:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+// build/src/reference.d.ts:990:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// build/src/reference.d.ts:981:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:992:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:981:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+// build/src/reference.d.ts:992:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// build/src/reference.d.ts:983:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:985:24 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// build/src/reference.d.ts:985:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
 // build/src/reference.d.ts:994:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:996:24 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// build/src/reference.d.ts:996:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// build/src/reference.d.ts:1005:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:996:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// build/src/reference.d.ts:1007:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// build/src/reference.d.ts:998:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1009:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1143:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1154:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1144:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1155:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/serializer.d.ts:26:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/serializer.d.ts:36:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/transaction.d.ts:233:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration